Cape dory

-The Cape dory, Cape Dory, or Cape John Dory (Zeus capensis) is a fish of the family Zeidae.
+The Cape dory (also spelled Cape Dory, or known as the Cape John Dory) (Zeus capensis) is a species of fish of the family Zeidae.
 It occurs on the coast of Namibia, South Africa, and Mozambique in South Atlantic and Western Indian Oceans.
 It is a demersal fish that lives at the depth 35–400 m.
 It can reach up to 90.0 cm in total length.
+They are silvery gray in color with indistinct disky spots.

-Cape dory is a good food fish often caught as by-catch in hake fisheries.
+It feeds on a variety of fish, cephalopods and crustaceans.
+It is often caught as by-catch in hake fisheries or in trawls.
+Because it is a excellent foodfish, it is often sold either fresh or frozen in markets.